Those last weeks of pregnancy can feel like they last forever. Here’s how to survive the last 10 weeks of pregnancy with this great checklist.

 If this is your first child, your world is about to be turned upside down in the most incredible way.
 Part of that will involve a lot of that “me time” that is relatively easy to find these days going out the window.

 Schedule some time to pause and prioritize yourself.
-Schedule a prenatal massage, do a little retail therapy, spend a whole day lounging on the couch watching Bridgerton!
+Schedule a prenatal massage, do a little retail therapy (I love online shopping!
+Check out this Lulus review for some cute wardrobe updates), spend a whole day lounging on the couch watching Bridgerton!
 Try to get plenty of rest and drink lots of water.

 Whatever self-care looks like for YOU, find a little extra time to make sure you’re getting it over the last 10 weeks of pregnancy.